intel/nauta/docs/user-guide/actions/template.md

  ### Synopsis

-Copies a template pack existing locally to a new one.
-You can change a desription and a versoin of a newly created template pack.
+Copies a locally existing template pack to a new template pack.
+Once copied, you can change the description and the version of a newly created template pack, if desired.

  ### Syntax